Liu An

 Liú Ān (劉安, c.
-179–122 BC) was a Chinese cartographer, monarch, and philosopher.
-A Han dynasty Chinese prince, ruling the Huainan Kingdom, and an advisor to his nephew, Emperor Wu of Han (武帝).
+179–122 BC) was a Chinese monarch, philosopher and cartographer.
+A Han dynasty prince ruling the Huainan Kingdom, Liu An advised his nephew, Emperor Wu of Han (武帝).
 He is best known for editing the (139 BC) Huainanzi compendium of Daoist, Confucianist, and Legalist teachings and is credited for inventing tofu.
 Early texts represent Liu An in three ways: the "author-editor of a respected philosophical symposium", the "bumbling rebel who took his life to avoid arrest", and the successful Daoist adept who transformed into a xian and "rose into the air to escape prosecution for trumped-up charges of treason and flew to eternal life."

 Life

-He was the grandson of Liu Bang, the founding emperor of the Han dynasty.
+Liu An was the grandson of Liu Bang, the founding emperor of the Han dynasty.
 After his father died, he became the Prince of Huainan, the lands south of the Huai River, at the age of 16.

 Liu An had two sons.
 The younger was Liu Qian (刘迁), who was born by his princess consort and thus became heir to Huainan, while the elder, Liu Buhai (刘不害), was born to a concubine.
 Liu An favoured Liu Qian over Liu Buhai and never viewed the latter as his son.
 Liu Qian never regarded Liu Buhai as his elder brother.
 According to Tui'en Ling (推恩令, Order to Expand Favours), Liu Buhai could become a marquess if Liu An carved a part of Huainan for him as his fief, but Liu An never did.
 Liu Jian (刘建), son of Liu Buhai, having realized that both he and his father had little chance to be a marquess, became so resentful that he accused Liu An and Liu Qian of a coup attempt.
 Finally, in a fate similar to his father, Liu An committed suicide in 122 BC after his plot was revealed.